 client.close();

-//launch the Firefox browser and navigate to the HTML version of the email
+// Launch the browser and navigate to the HTML version of the email

 }